The Sealing of the 144,000, 1-17

 to the one seated on the throne, and to the Lamb!”

-Here in vv 9-17 we have a picture of the Church triumphant.
+However, it is better to interpret vv 9-17 as drawing a picture of the Church triumphant.
 This is the great multitude who have ‘come through the great tribulation’, v14.

 ‘More in heaven than in hell’: